mbaggio/merchant/README.md

     - DB_Schema can be found in ./mysql/DB_Schema.png

 ## What it does?
     It manages all the aspects arround Merchants, it's not only a CRUD for this entity as it manages relationships with other entities.
-It also deploys different containers in order to use a MySQL database engine and a Redis Cache, in addition to a connection to a ElasticSearch service in the cloud.
+It also deploys different containers in order to use a MySQL database engine and a Redis Cache.
+    In addition to a connection to a ElasticSearch service in the cloud.

 ## How can I Install it?
 ### With Docker